isabelgk/airwindohhs/README.md

 target_link_libraries(your_target PRIVATE Airwindohhs::Airwindohhs)
 ```

-`Airwindohhs` is a header-only `INTERFACE` library requiring C++17, propagated
-automatically to consumers. `airwindows-version.txt` at the repo root pins the upstream
+`Airwindohhs` is a header-only library requiring C++17. `airwindows-version.txt` at the repo root pins the upstream
 `airwindows/airwindows` commit the headers were generated from.

 ## Usage